Sunday, April 5, 2009

 Today is Palm Sunday.
 I remember from childhood the palm branches that adorned the sanctuary to signify the importance of Jesus' triumphal entry in our faith's historical record.

-In The Bucket List, Carter Chambers expresses the transformation that has taken place in the life of Edward Cole.
-Both men spent their short time left on earth accomplishing many things, traveling to places, and meeting with people.
+In the last scene in the film The Bucket List, Carter Chambers expresses the transformation that has taken place in the life of Edward Cole.
+Both men spent their short time left on earth accomplishing many things important to them ~ traveling to places and meeting people.
 As the camera focuses on the mountain where Edward is buried, Carter says,

 I know that when he died,